-My name is Vincenzo Chianese, I am an Italian Software developer currently working for SentinelOne as a Team Leader.
-I’m currently leading the development of the Singularity Marketplace
+My name is Vincenzo Chianese, I am an Italian Software developer currently working for Microsoft as a Senior Program Manager & API Architect.
+I help the Graph API moving forward.

 In my working hours I spend time trying solving problems using the appropriate technologies based on the projects’ requirements (failing every single time).
 During my spare time, I try to develop open source software, writing articles on topics I’m interested in, working out and partying hard.

 Despite that, I did not work always on a chair and with a laptop.
 In my career I’ve also worked on construction yards, where we were basically testing the control software for differend kind of machines, such as photovoltaic/wind plants.

 I’ve played the classic guitar since I was 15 years old and, like Fernando Sor and Francisco Tarrega, I’ve never had nails on right hand.
 That brought me a lot of problems with my teachers while studying at National Conservatory, but I was always able to win the battle.
 I graudated in late 2014.

 I own a great Bernabé M-10, built in 2006.
 Unfortunately I do not use it anymore.

 I love Spanish language.
 One time I was in Spain and I liked so much that language that I decided to buy a book for babies entirely in Spanish: El Principito.
 When I felt that was enough proficient in Spanish, I started to stop persons on the street when I was able to detect that they were talking in Spanish, and asked for small conversation.

 Moreover, in order to became even more fluent, I decided to move in an shared house with 1 Spanish girl, 1 Spanish Guy, a Mexican girl and a Cuban boy, that is where I’ve been living for almost two years.
 On the other side, I consider my English terrible (orroroso, por ser preciso).